CancerTargetLab/geomx_gnn/README.md

 - `--vis_name`:
 Name of `{NAME}.h5ad` produced via visualizing expression, needs to be given.

-## Tutorial
+## Reproduce

-Tutorials to repreduce our results can be found in the `tutorials/` directory.
+Tutorials to repreduce our results can be found in the `reproduce/` directory.